matth-adenyo/TransBorder_Freight_Data_Analysis/README.md

 These datasets provide insights into freight movement, trade patterns, transportation modes, costs, and geographic distributions of cross-border goods.

 ### Data Inspection/Exploration
+The *dot1_MMYY, dot2_MMYY*, and *dot3_MMYY* are present in all the months for all the years.
+The *dot1_ytd_MMYY, dot2_ytd_MMYY*, and *dot3_ytd_MMYY* (where **MM** is the month, e.g January represented as **01** and **YY** is the last two digits of the year, e.g 2020 represented as **20**) are not present in some of the folders such as all months in 2024 and some months in 2023.
+In addition, March 2024 has only two datasets, *dot1_0324 and dot2_0324*.
+The dataset with **ytd** is cumulative.
+For example, **dot1_ytd_0420** in the April 2020 folder contains dataset from January 2020 to data.
+This means that to use the **ytd** data for analysis, one must use the one in the last month of that year since it is a cumulative dataset from the first month of that year to the last month of that same year.

+Furthermore, December 2022 contain additional datasets named *dot1_2022, dot2_2022*, and *dot3_2022* which don't have the month column.

+In this project, dot1, dot2, and dot3 underscore the month and the year (that is **dot1_MMYY, dot2_MMYY, dot3_MMYY**) are used since they are the datasets that are consistent in all months of all years.
+All other datasets that don't follow this naming pattern are left out.

+### Data Reading
+This is a large dataset and when dealing with such datasets, loading everything into memory at once can put excessive pressure on system resources.
+This can lead to slow performance, memory errors, or even system crashes.
+To prevent this, the dataset is read in chunks rather than all at once.
+- First, instead of reading the full dataset, only a small sample is read (1000 rows) from *dot1_0420*.
+This was used to estimate how much memory a single row occupies without consuming too much memory upfront.
+- The total memory usage of the sample DataFrame was then computed and divided by 1000 to give the approximate memory consumption of a single row in bytes.
+- **psutil** library was then used to get the total available system RAM and 10% of that was allocated as budget memory for reading datasets to prevent excessive memory consumption.
+- The chunksize was then calculated by dividing the *budget memory* by the *approximate memory consumption of the single row* to get the number of rows that can fit within the allocated 10% memory budget.
+- The chunksize was converted to *integer* to get a whole number.

+To be able to read the data from all sub-folders from the year folders (2020, 2021, 2022, 2023 and 2024), **for loop** was used.
+This is to iterate through all the sub-folders taking each year folder at a time.

+Also, since there are five main folders (2020, 2021, 2022, 2023 and 2024) with each having folders of their month containing the datasets, I will use for loop to iterate through them.
+This is a large dataset and reading all at a go will put pressure on my machine so I will read it in chunks.